Master Custom Fonts and Text Effects with Python’s Arcade Library

 You can also use the set_font_namefunction to set the name of the font.
 The set_font_namefunction takes one argument: the name of the font.

-READ ALSO How to Fix the Microsoft Teams 0xc0000020 Error in Windows 11: A Comprehensive Guide
+READ ALSO Activate the Home Hub in Windows 11 Settings: A Comprehensive Guide

 Here is an example of how to use different fonts and styles: